 Here are a few tips for first-time test takers:

-- Approach questions from your own interests and strengths
+- Approach questions from your own interests and strengths.

 - Avoid selecting topics that you don’t know too well.

-- Most of all, never hesitate to leave a question blank and move on if you’re not sure of a correct answer.
+- Most of all, never hesitate to leave a question blank and move on if you’re not sure of the correct answer.
 You’ll have ample time to get back to these left-out questions later.

 - Write analytical answers with the relevant data, and charts.